mcneel/SimpleRhinoTests/README.md

 ### Package References

-Add these package references to your project (.csproj):
+Add these package references to your project (.csproj).
+These references ensure your tests are discoverable by the test runner:

 ```xml
   <ItemGroup>